mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 [2018-10-07] One paper has been accepted by BIBM 2018!
 Congrats to all!

-[2018-05-24] One paper has been accepted by JCRD!
+[2018-05-24] One paper has been accepted by JCRAD!
 Congrats to all!

 [2018-05-22] I have successfully passed my Ph.D thesis defense!
 Thanks for all the supports I have received in the past years!